open-energy-transition/handbook/.github/pull_request_template.md

 ## Checklist

+- [ ] I have checked the Deploy Preview link in the netlify bot's comment, and my changes look good
 - [ ] I tested my contribution locally, and it seems to work fine.
 - [ ] Code and workflow changes are sufficiently documented.
 - [ ] If new pages are added, maintainers are assigned for that document.